Circuit Breaker Repair and Replacement in Northern Virginia | PRO Electric plus HVAC

 Here is the part most homeowners miss.
 A breaker that trips is not the problem.
 It is the warning.
 It is the system working exactly as designed, telling you something downstream is wrong.
 The real danger is a breaker that no longer trips when it should, or one you keep resetting without ever asking why it tripped in the first place.

 That is the moment a small fix prevents a serious one.
-Resetting a breaker repeatedly, or worse, replacing it with a larger one to stop the nuisance, removes the very protection that stands between an overloaded circuit and a house fire.
+Resetting a breaker over and over, or worse, replacing it with a larger one to stop the nuisance, removes the very protection that stands between an overloaded circuit and a house fire.
+The breaker is rarely the place to cut corners, and the electrician you call to look at it matters just as much.

 Warning Signs You Should Never Ignore

-Some breaker problems whisper before they shout.
-If you notice any of these, treat it as the early warning it is and call a licensed electrician:
+If you notice any of these, treat it as the early warning it is and call a licensed electrician.

 A Breaker That Will Not Stay Reset